 What is an Oblate?

 Have you heard the word "Oblate" mentioned from time to time at Glastonbury Abbey and didn't know what it meant or who was involved?
 Oblates are lay women and men who have chosen to integrate their prayer, work and family life with their Christian journey according to the principles established by St. Benedict some 1500 years ago.
 Oblates remain active in their local parishes and Christian communities and are encouraged to lead by example in order to strengthen the spiritual experience and invigorate the entire community.
 Oblates of St. Benedict include all Christian denominations and exemplify Christ in present-day society.
-Our Glastonbury Oblates come from eight states including all six New England states.
 This tradition includes practices of the Work of God (Liturgy of the Hours), Lectio Divina, community, the Word of God.
 Oblates become affiliated with the monastery and join with the monks in their prayer and spiritual life.

 The Oblates of Glastonbury Abbey